 The Channel Access Engine shall wait for a period of 16 µs.

-The Channel Access Engine shall perform a Clear Channel Assessment (CCA) on the Operating Channel during a single Observation Slot:
+The Channel Access Engine shall perform a Clear Channel Assessment (CCA) on the channel.
+During a single Observation Slot the Channel Access Engine shall determine if the channel or combination of channels are Occupied Channel(s):

-The Operating Channel shall be considered occupied if other transmissions within this channel are detected with a level above the ED threshold defined in clause 4.2.7.3.2.5.
-In this case, the Channel Access Engine shall initiate a new Prioritization Period starting with step 3) a) after the energy within the channel has dropped below the ED threshold defined in clause 4.2.7.3.2.5.
+For the channel(s) that have been detected as occupied, the Channel Access Engine shall initiate a new Prioritization Period starting with step 3) a) after the energy within the channel(s) has dropped below the ED threshold defined in clause 4.2.7.3.2.5.

-In case no energy within the Operating Channel is detected with a level above the ED threshold defined in clause 4.2.7.3.2.5, p may be decremented by not more than 1.
+For the channels that have been determined as Unoccupied Channels, p may be decremented by not more than 1.
 If p is equal to 0, the Channel Access Engine shall proceed with step 4), otherwise the Channel Access Engine shall proceed with step 3) c).

 The Chanel Access Engine shall perform a Backoff Procedure as described in step 4) a) to step 4) d):